futureplc/html-dom-document/README.md

 ### Working with CSS classes

-The `HTMLElement` class has a handful of methods to help you work with CSS classes.
+The `HTMLElement` class has several methods to help you work with CSS classes.

 ```php
 $element->setClassList(['foo', 'bar']);